Jewellery Guides

 'Carat' is a measurement of weight, rather than size, equating to 0.20 grams.
 Technically speaking, not all one carat diamonds will appear the same size.
 A well cut, round brilliant diamond could look a different size to a poorly cut diamond with the same carat weight.
 Learn about cut grades and how this can affect the size your diamond appears.

-How much is a 1 carat diamond ring?
+How much is a 1 carat diamond engagement ring?

-When budgeting for your engagement ring, consider the costs of the various ring designs that interest you.
+When setting a budget for your engagement ring, consider the costs of the various ring designs that interest you.
 The simpler the design, the more budget you can dedicate to the centre diamond of your ring!
 If you can’t find anything quite to your taste, we have an easy process to create your own engagement ring.

 Here are some typical prices for different ring design styles, before the cost of the centre diamond is added: